Bluefissure/cactbot_cn/README.md

 Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
-However [timelines](ui/raidboss/data/timelines) and log event [triggers](ui/raidboss/data/triggers) may be incorrect if names that appear in the ACT log events are different..
+However [timelines](ui/raidboss/data/timelines) and log event [triggers](ui/raidboss/data/triggers) may be incorrect if names that appear in the ACT log events are different.